kunstmusik/blue-manual/docs/users/reference/noteProcessors/lineMultiplyProcessor.md

 The LineMultiplyString can be interpreted to mean: start at beat 0 with value 0, and by beat 6, arrive at value 2.
-For each note, the LineMultiplyString will find the note\'s beat and compare against the LineMultiplyString to see how much should be multiplied.
+For each note, the LineMultiplyString will find the note's beat and compare against the LineMultiplyString to see how much should be multiplied.
 The user should be careful to remember that SoundObjects do not apply scaling of score until after processing with noteProcessors.
 Therefore, the beat values